Orange-eat97/tp/docs/DeveloperGuide.md

 ### Closest command

 #### Current Implementation
-Currently the closest command takes advantage of the Sort commands execution to sort the people by closest to a region and to generate a Command Result.
+Currently the closest command takes advantage of the Sort command's execution to sort the people by distance to a region and to generate a Command Result.
 As such it is heavily dependent on the Sort command's implementation.

-It also uses the StrAttrContainsKeywords Predicate class that the find command uses.
+It also uses the StrAttrContainsKeywords Predicate class that the Find command uses.

 ![ClosestCommandClassDiagram](images/ClosestCommandClassDiagram.png)